murb/workbook/README.md

     t.sort_by {|r| r[:b]}

-### Comparing tables
+### Comparing tables or entire workbooks

 Simply call on a Workbook::Table

 	t1.diff t2

-And a new book with a new sheet/table will be returned containing the differences between the two tables.
+And a new book with a new table will be returned containing the differences between the two tables.

+Alternatively you can run the same command on workbooks, which will compare sheet by sheet and return a new Workbook

 ## Writing